mbabynames search ✿

-Legend is a two-syllable name of English origin, meaning "noble and strong".
+from the English, meaning "story or myth".
+Legend is a two-syllable name of English origin, meaning "story or myth".
 It ends with a firm -D, which shapes how middle names connect to it phonetically.

 2